Smart Calculators

 Particle Accelerator

-Late-game Tier 8 production building used for Nuclear Pasta, Plutonium Pellet, Ficsonium, Diamonds and Dark Matter Crystal.
-Power ranges from 250-750 MW or 500-1500 MW per recipe with a linear upward ramp across each cycle.
+A late-game Tier 8 building used for Nuclear Pasta, Plutonium Pellet, Ficsonium, Diamonds and Dark Matter Crystal.
+Power is 250-750 MW or 500-1500 MW depending on the recipe, ramping linearly across each cycle.
 Has 4 Somersloop slots.

 Quantum Encoder

-Tier 9 production building used for AI Expansion Server, Alien Power Matrix, Ficsonium Fuel Rod, Neural-Quantum Processor, Superposition Oscillator and Synthetic Power Shard.
-Power oscillates from 0.1 MW to 2000 MW in an erratic 10-step pattern across each cycle; average 1000 MW.
+A Tier 9 building used for AI Expansion Server, Alien Power Matrix, Ficsonium Fuel Rod, Neural-Quantum Processor, Superposition Oscillator and Synthetic Power Shard.
+Power jumps erratically from 0.1 MW to 2000 MW every 10% of the cycle (average 1000 MW).
 Has 4 Somersloop slots.

 Converter

-Tier 8 production building used for Reanimated SAM-to-ore conversions, Ficsite Ingot, Time Crystal, Dark Matter Residue and Excited Photonic Matter.
-Power follows a triangle wave 100-400 MW with a 250 MW average.
+A Tier 8 building used for Reanimated SAM-to-ore conversions, Ficsite Ingot, Time Crystal, Dark Matter Residue and Excited Photonic Matter.
+Power follows a 100-400 MW triangle wave (average 250 MW).
 Has 2 Somersloop slots.

 Conveyor Belt Mk.6